-Multi-link controllers - Select the Multilinking icon to start the multi-link process that allows you to link multiple interface controls to MIDI hardware or internal controllers.
-Tweak some software controls, tweak the same number of hardware knobs and they will link in the same order the software controls were tweaked.
-Controller movements can then be recorded if desired.
+Multi-link controllers - This allows you to link multiple interface controls to MIDI hardware or internal controllers: 1.
+Select the Multilink-controllers icon to start the multi-link process.
+2. Tweak some software controls.
+3. Tweak the same number of hardware knobs/sliders/buttons on your controller and they will link in the same order the software controls were tweaked.
+Controller movements can then be recorded.

 - Permanent links - Multi-links can be permanently remembered by FL Studio using the 'Override generic links' option (see below).

 - Browser linking - When 'Multilink' is checked, selecting plugin parameters in the Current project browser adds them to the multilink.

 - The Right-Click menu provides the following multi-target options:

 - Edit events - Opens an Event Editor for each interface control tweaked.
 Turn on the switch, tweak controls then select this option.

 - Init song with these positions - When play is pressed each tweaked control will adopt the value it was set to.
 Turn on the switch, tweak controls, then select this option.

 - Create automation clips - Creates Automation Clips for each tweaked controller.
 Turn on the switch, tweak controls, then select this option.

 - Link to controllers - Starts the linking process.

 - Override generic links - Creates permanent global links between your controller, FL Studio and plugins.
 Established links will become active only when the window or plugin hosting the software control is focused (click anywhere on the window / plugin to focus the interface).